 Capuchin Franciscan Father William Gillum, Director of Pastoral Care at McGuire Memorial, who first envisioned the idea for a nature trail and later coordinated construction of the trail, says “I have watched children and adults alike at McGuire enjoy the sensation of touching or seeing the morning dew as it covers the grass, or the texture of a tree’s trunk.
 I witness their palpable joy when we see deer nearby in the woods.
 We are bringing nature and God’s created world to the people of McGuire Memorial.”

-“It is not only a living classroom where those at McGuire learn about and experience nature,” says Sister Thaddeus Markelewicz, President and CEO of McGuire Memorial, “but it’s also a wonderful venue where McGuire families can spend time with their loved ones, enjoying the spectacular beauty of our surroundings.”
+“It is not only a living classroom where those at McGuire learn about and experience nature, but it’s also a wonderful venue where McGuire families can spend time with their loved ones, enjoying the spectacular beauty of our surroundings.”